 It is commonly useful to configure multiple answers for a given domain name and record type.
-Due to the behavior of public resolvers this can offer a very simple "round robin" like behavior.
+Due to the behavior of public resolvers, this can offer a very simple "round-robin" type behavior.

 Multiple A record responses

-- In the NS1 portal, go to the appropriate zone (in this case, example.web) and click Add Record.
+- Click the appropriate zone (in this case, examplesite.net).
+Within the Records tab, click Add Record.

-If you do a DNS lookup for the domain (e.g., dig A @dnsX.pYY.nsone.net www.example.web) where "dnsX.pYY.nsone.net" is one of the nameservers listed under the Nameservers tab in your zone, you should get all three answers in the response.
+If you do a DNS lookup for the domain (e.g., dig A @dnsX.pYY.nsone.net www.examplesite.net) where "dnsX.pYY.nsone.net" is one of the nameservers listed under the Nameservers tab in your zone, you should receive all three answers in the response.

 Multiple MX record responses

 Follow the same process as for A records, but create an MX record instead.
 On the record creation page, click Add Answer to add the "mail2" answer.
-Since the record is an MX record, you'll be prompted to enter both a DNS name and a priority value.
+Since the record is an MX record, you will be prompted to enter both a DNS name and a priority value.

-Saving the changes and performing a query on the new record type (dig MX @dnsX.pYY.nsone.net example.web) and you should see both answers.
+Click Save All Changes and perform a query on the new record type (dig MX @dnsX.pYY.nsone.net examplesite.net), and you should see both answers.

 Other record types and advanced configuration

 You can follow a similar process to configure multiple answers for records of any type.
 You can also experiment with adding Filter Chains on the detailed record config page to manipulate the list of answers.
 For example, try adding the Shuffle filter to an A record with multiple answers.
-The answers will be returned in randomized order-- true round robin.
+The answers will be returned in randomized order--a true round-robin.